Rob Kearney

-Robert Kearney (born 26 March 1986) is an Irish rugby union former player.
-He played for 15 years for Leinster followed by a 6 month stint in Australia, playing for Perth based side Western Force.
-He also played over a decade for the Ireland national rugby union team with whom he earned 95 caps, and went on two British & Irish Lions tours in 2009 and 2013.
-As a youth he also played rugby union for Clongowes Wood College and Gaelic football for Louth in the All-Ireland Minor Football Championship.
+Robert Kearney (born 26 March 1986) is an Irish former rugby union player.
+He spent 15 years playing for Leinster, before having a six-month stint in Australia where he played for Perth based side Western Force.
+Kearney also played over a decade for the Ireland national rugby union team with whom he earned 95 caps, and went on two British & Irish Lions tours in 2009 and 2013.
+As a youth Kearney also played rugby union for Clongowes Wood College and Gaelic football for Louth in the All-Ireland Minor Championship.

 Early life and education

 Kearney was born and raised on a dairy farm in the Cooley Peninsula in County Louth.
 Like many of his peers, he got involved in athletics at an early age.
 The dominant sport in the area is Gaelic football.
 As a youth, Kearney played Gaelic for Naomh Mhuire, and in the Cooley Kickhams underage setup, before graduating to the Cooley senior football team at the age of 17 in 2004 and also Louth at minor level.

 Kearney attended Clongowes Wood College in County Kildare for his secondary education.
-After his Leaving Certificate he moved to University College Dublin, where he studied Arts.
+After his Leaving Certificate he moved to University College Dublin, where he studied arts.
 He graduated in April 2010 with a Bachelor of Arts degree.

 Club career

 UCD

 Kearney attended University College Dublin on a sports scholarship where he played for the rugby team.
-He graduated in 2010 with a Bachelor of Arts degree in Economics.
+He graduated in 2010 with a Bachelor of Arts degree in economics.
 In 2005 he helped the U-20s team win the McCorry Cup, beating Dublin University Football Club in the final.

 In 2018, Kearney was awarded the UCD Alumni Award in Sport.

 Leinster

 Kearney played for Leinster at both schoolboy and U-19 level before going onto represent them as a senior.
 He scored a hat-trick of tries on his debut for Leinster in a pre-season friendly win over Parma.

 He made his Celtic League debut for Leinster in 2005 in a 22–20 defeat away to the Ospreys.
 He made 32 appearances in the competition, scoring eight tries, with three penalties during a period in September 2006, when usual place kicker, Felipe Contepomi was injured.
 Kearney played in his first Heineken Cup game in a 19–22 defeat against Bath at the RDS on 22 October 2005.
 It was the first of 10 appearances scoring ten tries in the process.
 He was part of Leinster's Heineken Cup winning team in 2009 but missed the 2011 final due to injury.
 On 21 May 2012, the day after Leinster won their second straight Heineken Cup he was announced as the ERC Player of the Year for 2012.
 During the 2011–12 campaign he started all nine European matches scoring six tries.
+He was crowned Leinster player of the year for the 2011–12 season.

 Kearney confirmed his departure from Leinster on 24 September 2020.